pola-rs/polars/docs/development/contributing/ci.md

 Care must also be taken not to exceed the maximum cache space of 10Gb allotted to open source GitHub repositories.
 Hence we do not do any caching on feature branches - we always use the cache available from the main branch.
 This also avoids any extra time that would be required to store the cache.

-# Releases
+## Releases

-The release jobs for Rust and Python get triggered when a new release is published.
-Release drafter is used to automatically draft these releases.
-Refer to the [contributing guide](/CONTRIBUTING.md#release-flow) for the full release process.
+The release jobs for Rust and Python are triggered manually.
+Refer to the [contributing guide](./index.md#release-flow) for the full release process.